thruflo/ntorque/README.md

 Instead, it relies on good-old-fashioned PostgreSQL: the first thing nTorque does when a new task arrives is write it to disk.
 It then notifies a consumer process using Redis [BLPOP][].
-The consumer then reads the data from disk and performs the task by making an HTTP request to its webhook url.
+The consumer then reads the data from disk and performs the task by making an HTTP request to its url.

 In most cases, this request will succeed, the task will be marked as completed and no more needs to be done.
 However, this won't happen *every time*, e.g.: when